Estimated reading time: 11 minutes

 The DLMO has been used to assess whether an individual is entrained (synchronized) to the 24-h light-dark cycle or is free-running, or whether an entrained individual is abnormally phase-advanced or phase-delayed (19).

 Phase-advanced individuals have DLMOs that occur abnormally early in the evening, usually between 6 and 8 p.m.
 Phase-delayed individuals have DLMOs that occur after 10 p.m.

 Winter depressives tend to have slightly delayed DLMOs.
-These patients also have difficulty waking up in the morning, a clinical finding that is associated with phase-delayed circadian rhythms (20).
-These patients are similar to individuals who have delayed sleep phase syndrome (DSPS).
+They also have difficulty waking up in the morning, a clinical finding that is associated with phase-delayed circadian rhythms (20).
+These people are similar to individuals who have delayed sleep phase syndrome (DSPS).
 Characteristic of DSPS is difficulty falling asleep before 1 a.m.

 12. Can Melatonin Be Used to Phase Shift the Human Circadian Clock?

 Air travelers have transient DSPS after flying eastward and transient ASPS after flying westward.

 Hence, when traveling eastward, it will be more difficult to fall asleep in the evening and harder to get up in the morning.
 When going westward, staying awake in the evening will be more difficult and we’ll be likely to wake up early in the morning.

 Night workers have ASPS during their work weeks and DSPS on their off-work days.